Menu

 Manager, Flying Clubs Initiative, AOPA

-Cade is the manager of the AOPA Flying Clubs Initiative, which helps start and grow flying clubs, nationwide.
+Cade leads the AOPA Flying Clubs Initiative, which helps start and grow flying clubs, nationwide.
 Cade is a formation qualified, AOPA staff pilot as well as a FAASTeam representative.

 Related Articles